 ml icc/2017.1.132-GCC-6.3.0-2.27 ml ifort/2017.1.132-GCC-6.3.0-2.27 ml impi/2017.1.132 ml R/3.3.1

 NOTE: As in the example above, in order to load R built with an intel compiler based toolchain, you need to load all the modules mentioned on both the icc and the ifort lines (when doing ml spider R/3.3.1), not just one of them (error in the description from "ml spider").
+Once the R modules are loaded, you can access R on the command line or you can access the Rstudio GUI by typing on the command line "rstudio".
+Please use Rstudio for light weight analysis or setting up scripts.
+For heavy tasks run the created scripts on the batch system (see below).

 - Start R